 The simplest approach for storing secrets in to keep them as resource files that are simply not checked into source control.
 Start by creating a resource file for your secrets called

 Once these keys are in the file, Android will automatically merge it into your resources, where you can access them exactly as you would your normal strings.
-You can access the secret values with:
+You can access the secret values in your Java code with:

 If you need your keys in another XML file such as in